Deep learning modelling of manufacturing and build variations on multi-stage axial compressors aerodynamics: Literature Review

 \subsubsection{Surface roughness variation background}

 Traditionally, CFD analyses are performed assuming aerofoil and gas path surfaces to be aerodynamically smooth.
-This assumption is often not valid for production components, which are bound to have non-negligible roughness due to coating selection or manufacturing methods.
-A trade-off can be identified between production cost and roughness, as smoother finishes tend to be progressively more expensive.
-Therefore, it is of paramount importance to be able to characterize the impact of different surface roughness levels on the aerodynamic performance.
-This is particularly relevant when comparing engine test data from different builds with coating from different suppliers, as they can potentially have significantly different roughness.
-Experimental work has shown that increased roughness on the aerofoil surface has a detrimental effect on efficiency.
-One possible way to model analytically the effect of surface roughness is to consider the average $R_a$ for each blade row, which can be measured for a given set of blades.
-The $R_a$ can then be converted to an equivalent sand grain roughness that can be prescribed in the CFD model on the airfoils surfaces.
+However, this assumption often does not hold true for production components, which typically exhibit non-negligible roughness due to coating selection or manufacturing methods.
+A trade-off exists between production cost and surface roughness, as achieving smoother finishes tends to be progressively more expensive.
+Therefore, it is crucial to characterize the impact of different surface roughness levels on aerodynamic performance \cite{Bruni2024CFD}.
+This is particularly relevant when comparing engine test data from different builds with coatings from various suppliers, which can exhibit significantly different roughness levels.
+Experimental studies have demonstrated that increased roughness on the aerofoil surface adversely affects efficiency \cite{Suder94}.
+Additionally, surface roughness has been found to influence flow separation topology, leading to increased hub end-wall losses due to three-dimensional suction side separation \cite{Gbadebo2004}.
+One popular method to model roughness analytically is to relate the centerline average roughness ($R_a$) to the equivalent sand grain roughness size ($k_s$).
+Various correlations have been proposed in the literature, with values ranging between $2 < k_s/R_a < 10$ \cite{Bons2010}.
+Specifying a constant roughness value has been shown to provide reasonable agreement with test data for manufactured blades, particularly in transonic compressors \cite{Kozulovic2022}.
+A parametric study to identify the most relevant correlation for gas turbine high Reynolds number applications \cite{Hummel2005}, resulted in the expression $k_s = 5.2 R_a$, which is utilised in this work.